 If there is dysfunction in any of these factors, it affects the others.
 This causes a hormonal clog in which the body does not receive proper signals with respect to body fat.
 The body becomes confused and doesn’t know how much fat you have or need.
 But since its primary purpose is keeping you alive — and having a sufficient level of body fat is essential in that mission — it gives you more fat.
 This elevates your setpoint weight.

 Taking steps to prevent neurological inflammation and hormonal dysregulation is essential to lowering setpoint weight, as is improving gut health.
 Fortunately, the SANE setpoint diet addresses all three of these factors.
 (More about that shortly.)

-Research shows an imbalance of gut bacteria, called dysbiosis can lead to weight gain.
-Dysbiosis refers to a condition in which the gut has too few beneficial bacteria but too many bad bacteria, parasites, and/or yeast.
+Research shows an imbalance of gut bacteria, called dysbiosis, can lead to weight gain.
+Dysbiosis refers to a persistent imbalance of gut microbiota that can negatively impact health.
 Optimum gut health depends on a precise balance of good and bad bacteria.
 Too many bad “critters” leads to all kinds of problems.

 How much effect does gut health have on setpoint weight and weight gain?
 A LOT.
 For instance, poor gut health can encourage overeating.
 A study conducted by Martin Blaser of New York University indicates a gut bacterium called Helicobacter pylori (H. pylori) modulates levels of ghrelin, the “hunger hormone,” thus taming hunger.
 H. pylori used to be plentiful in the digestive tract, but now it is rare because of antibiotic usage and hygienic living conditions.
 Could the lack of H. pylori be one of the reasons so many people have trouble with their appetites?
 Could it be why so many people overeat?